Skip to content

 After all, wreaths are probably as old as human heads and dwellings.
 The ancient Germanic tribes used door wreaths to ward off disaster, the Greeks and Romans placed laurel wreaths on the heads of their chosen ones, and Polynesians still greet their visitors with wreaths of flowers that they place around their necks in a hospitable manner.
 And the door wreaths of our modern homes, with their circular shape, herald the constant return of the seasons, which are revealed in the respective wreath decorations - spring buds, summer blossoms, autumn leaves, winter berries.

-During her backpacking tour through Nepal, the Dane Gry Staunstrup got to know the astonishing openness and warmth of the country’s inhabitants, and their craftsmanship bedazzled her.
-She was able to observe in detail how adeptly and skilfully Nepalese women felted wool into a wide variety of objects.
-Staunstrup felt it was time to make something good out of the untapped potential, and an idea was born: to combine Nepalese handicrafts with Danish design.
+During her backpacking trip through Nepal, the Dane Gry Staunstrup was immediately captivated by the openness and warmth of the people - and by their craftsmanship.
+She was able to observe in detail how skillfully and skilfully Nepalese women felted wool into Objekten.
+The idea of using this skill and combining Nepalese craftsmanship with Danish design was quickly born.
 And the idea was immediately followed by action.

-The company Gry & Sif started producing a variety of products made of wool felt in Nepal in 2000.
-The designs created by Gry Staunstrup are as remarkable as they are understated and, characteristic of Danish design, at the same time fresh and merry.
-Nepalese women turn them into products employing traditional handicrafts.
-Fair Trade certified by now, Gry & Sif stands for fair wages and working conditions, environmentally conscious production and transparency.
-The company exclusively sources pure new wool from New Zealand sheep for the felting; each of the resulting products is handmade and unique.
+Since 2000, the company Gry & Sif has been producing a wide range of products from wool felt in Nepal.
+The designs supplied by Gry Staunstrup are in typical Danish design, as striking as they are discreet and at the same time carefree and cheerful; the production is carried out by Nepalese women using traditional craftsmanship.
+Now Fair Trade certified, Gry & Sif stands for fair wages, good working conditions and transparency.
+Only pure new wool from New Zealand sheep is used for the felt products - each of which is unique and handmade.

 Hint: